virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 There exist many technical solutions for creating virtual sets and studios, but most of them include the following components:

-Real time rendering software uses the camera tracking data and generates a synthetic image of a television studio.
+Real-time rendering software uses the camera tracking data and generates a synthetic image of a television studio.

-A video mixer combines the video from the camera with the video from the real time rendering software to produce a final video output.
+A video mixer combines the video from the camera with the video from the real-time rendering software to produce a final video output.
 Replacing a chroma key background is one of the most common ways to mix the video.

 Steps to creating and using virtual sets

-While the actual steps and processes involved are much more complicated then what can be covered here, we will focus on why this affects Mosaic.
+While the actual steps involved are much more complicated than what can be covered here, we will focus on why this affects Mosaic.
 For a more thorough understanding of the ins and outs of creating a virtual set, check out this incredible article here.
-We will stick to what we know – data capture – and why we’re so excited for the applications of our Mosaic cameras and mobile mapping services for something as exciting and innovative as in-camera VFX on virtual sets.

 Who is behind creating virtual sets?

-- Option A: 3D graphic artists and 3D computer graphics software
+• Option A: 3D graphic artists and 3D computer graphics software

-- Option B: capture real-life images (and generate complete 3D models of large scale scenes) with the highest resolution camera array on the market today.
+• Option B: capture real-life images (and generate complete 3D models of large-scale scenes) with the highest resolution camera array on the market today.

 This is where we get involved and why we’re so amped up!
-The images portrayed on these screens have for now been created through the hard work of 3D graphic artists and 3D computer graphics software who create virtual backgrounds and all of the bells and whistles that go along with making a scene look real.
+The images portrayed on these screens have, for now, been created through the hard work of 3D graphic artists and 3D computer graphics software, who create virtual backgrounds and all of the bells and whistles that go along with making a scene look real.

 Check out some of these videos captured by the Mosaic Viking – the world’s highest resolution camera.